data-summary-blog/data-summary-blog.github.io/about.md

 layout: about
 ---

-Chan(https://github.com/yongchand) and Sungjoon(https://github.com/skeptic-biped) from PUBG Data Team
+Chan(https://github.com/yongchand) from PUBG New State Date Team.

+Love to learn new things :) (AND I LOVE CATS🐈)

 <!-- ### What's New